-Corneal injury with Intracameral Use.
+• Corneal injury with Intracameral Use.
 Not for injection or intraocular use.
-Do not use intracamerally because use of Tetracaine Hydrochloride Ophthalmic Solution 0.5% may lead to damage of the corneal endothelial cells.
+Do corneal damage.

-• Corneal Toxicity Prolonged use or abuse may lead to corneal epithelial toxicity and may manifest as epithelial defects which may progress to permanent corneal damage.
+Corneal Toxicity Prolonged use or abuse may lead to corneal epithelial toxicity and may manifest as epithelial defects which may progress to permanent insensitivity of the eye.

-Corneal Injury due to Insensitivity Patients should not touch the eye for at least 10-20 minutes after using anesthetic as accidental injuries can occur due to insensitivity of the eye.
+Corneal Injury due to Insensitivity Patients should not touch the eye for at least

-Side Effects:
+10-20 minutes after using anesthetic as accidental injuries can occur due to

-- Severe burning, stinging, or sensitivity where the medicine is applied; - Swelling, warmth, or redness; - Oozing, blistering, or any signs of infection; or. - Eye irritation, watering, or increased sensitivity to light.
+Side Effects: • Severe burning, stinging, or sensitivity where the medicine is applied;

-Interactions:
+Swelling, warmth, or redness;

+• Oozing, blistering, or any signs of infection; or.

+• Eye irritation, watering, or increased sensitivity to light.

-Tetracaine hydrochloride should not be used if the patient is being treated with a sulfonamide because aminobenzoic acid inhibits the action of sulfonamides.
+Interactions: Tetracaine hydrochloride should not be used if the patient is being treated with a sulfonamide because aminobenzoic acid inhibits the action of sulfonamides.

-Adult One drop topically in the eye(s) as needed in conjunction with Morgan
+Administration: Two (2) drop topically in the eye(s) as needed in conjunction with Morgan